jhap1982/giveituruguay/2002/2002-12-03 - Adelaide Entertainment Centre, Adelaide, Australia/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Tiny Dancer part of JOHN
+5. Tiny Dancer part of JOHN
-Universally Speaking
+6. Universally Speaking
-Suck My Kiss
+7. Suck My Kiss
-The Zephyr Song
+8. The Zephyr Song
-If You Have to Ask
+9. If You Have to Ask
-Hardcore Jollies tease
+10. Hardcore Jollies tease
-Otherside
+11. Otherside
-Latest Disgrace tease
+12. Latest Disgrace tease
-Parallel Universe
+13. Parallel Universe
-Don't Forget Me
+14. Don't Forget Me
-London Calling tease
+15. London Calling tease
-Right on Time
+16. Right on Time
-Soul to Squeeze
+17. Soul to Squeeze
-Can't Stop
+18. Can't Stop
-Californication
+19. Californication
-Venice Queen
+20. Venice Queen
-Give It Away
+21. Give It Away
-ENCORE BREAK
+<br>ENCORE BREAK
-Under the Bridge
+22. Under the Bridge
-Me and My Friends
+23. Me and My Friends

 ## Notes